The Moravian MBA Program Experience

 Applying to the Moravian MBA Program

-Moravian Graduate offers six start dates throughout the year, which means you have just as many opportunities to apply to our MBA program.
+Moravian University offers six start dates throughout the year, which means you have just as many opportunities to apply to our MBA program.
 Each semester has two start dates that you can choose from.
-If you’d like to start as soon possible, go with the earlier option.
+If you’d like to start as soon as possible, go with the earlier option.
 If you’d like to get more time to prepare, you can choose the later program start date.
 It’s all up to what works best for you.

 Application Deadlines and Start Dates:

 Program admission requirements include the completion of undergraduate-level business competencies prior to your first course enrollment; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
 The business competencies required are: